 - "Misery"; if the title of the song itself wasn't obvious enough, the whole video even depicts Adam going through a bunch of physical mishaps.

 - Lyrics/Video Mismatch: "Payphone" is about a relationship that ended badly.
 The video starts with a bank robbery, then goes into a car chase.
 Epic, but unexpectednote .

 - The video for "Wake Up Call" is a strange one- it resembles a trailer for a movie.
 This 'movie' starts out adhering to the video in that a guy shoots his girlfriend's lover, but the subsequent cover-up involves gamblers, strippers, boat chases and abductions.

 - Made of Iron: Adam in the video for "Misery".
-He somehow survives a variety of fatal/permanently crippling situations whereas in reality, he'd be in hospital after the first thirty seconds.
+He somehow survives a variety of fatal/permanently crippling situations whereas in reality, he'd be in a hospital after the first thirty seconds.

 - The video for "Misery" starts out horrifying, as Adam's crazy ex beats the crap out of him, and then gets hilarious as she goes after him with a fucking bazooka.

 - Mr. Fanservice: Adam spends most of their videos either shirtless or wearing something extremely tight.
-He's also well aware of his straight female, bisexuals, and gay male fanbase and quite willingly plays to all three.

 - My God, What Have I Done?: The viewpoint character of "Wake Up Call" apparently has one of these after he shoots the man his lover was sleeping with.